News items and updates

 If your proposal is successful, you will need to meet with the AHSEF Chair to discuss the transfer or payment of funds for your project.

 Original receipts and invoices must be submitted in order to be reimbursed.
-Please see the Student Relations Officer in BMH 3101 for a Request for Payment Form and to complete the necessary paperwork.
+Please contact Josh Edmondstone, Student Relations Officer for a Request for Payment Form and to complete the necessary paperwork.